2020 is over and I can’t wait to share your top 10 Shiplap and Shells blog posts of the year. I’ll also share my personal favorite post as well.

 #10 Top Post – Seed Starting Basics

-I’ll also be starting a blog series in early 2021 with lots and lots of fun information on starting a cut flower garden.
+I’ll also be starting a blog series in early 2021 with a lot of information about growing a cut flower garden.

 #9 Top Post – Before & After – How I Refreshed My Tired Laundry Room